Tour of Flanders (men's race): 1920s: Birth of a legend

 The Tour of Flanders was interrupted for the duration of World War I and was resumed again without interruptions as from 1919.
 The interwar editions were marked by appalling road conditions and grisly landscapes in war-ridden Flanders, but the Tour of Flanders gained popularity fast.

 In the 1920s Flemish track specialists dominated the race.
 Gérard Debaets, a specialist of six-day racing in the American circuit, won the race twice; in 1924 as one of only 17 finishers in dreadful weather conditions.
 Swiss Heiri Suter became the first foreign winner in 1923 and achieved the first ever cobbled races "double" win with Paris–Roubaix one week later.
 In 1926, a group of ten sprinted to the finish.
 Five of them crashed heavily and Denis Verschueren, competing in his first race as a professional, won the event.

 The start and finish of the race in Ghent started to attract hordes of fans and by the end of the 1920s, the Ronde had become the pinnacle of the cycling season in Flanders.

 1930s: Problems of success

+If the first Rondes were held to limited public success, by the 1930s its popularity had grown so spectacularly that vast masses of spectators along the roads and cars following the race had turned the Tour of Flanders into a true cultural festival.
+By 1933, there were 164 participants and seven times as many cars and motorbikes in the race caravan.
+This booming of the event brought inevitable problems of safety.
+In 1937 writer and Flemish literary icon Stijn Streuvels wrote to Sportwereld that the Ronde, as seen from his house in Ingooigem, was "more a procession of cars than of riders".

+Race director Karel van Wijnendaele spoke of a "wild rodeo" of spectators driving behind the race and seeking shortcuts across the course to see the race several times.
+He claimed the police estimated the crowd for early races at 500,000.
+People followed the race in cars, overtook it when they could, or stood so thick by the roadside in villages and at control points that the riders sometimes had trouble passing.

+In 1933, Van Wijnendaele involved the gendarmerie to control the plague of race-followers as much as possible, but to limited effect.
+The 1937 race was exceptionally chaotic with several accidents, causing race organizers to have the entire course secured by motorized police, in those days a revolutionary move.
+From then, the situation started to improve somewhat.

+In sporting terms, the race grew more international with participants from France, Germany, Italy, the Netherlands, Switzerland and Czechoslovakia.
+Belgians continued to dominate however and Romain Gijssels became the first to win two consecutive Rondes.
+The editions of 1934 and 1935 were exceptionally rainy, making the races gruelling contests of perseverance.